Handloading: Presses

-Turret press, most commonly of the "C" type, is similar to a single-stage press, but has an indexed mounting disc that allows multiple dies to be quickly interchanged, with each die being fastened with lock rings.
-Batch operations are performed similar to a single-stage press, different procedures can be switched by simply rotating the turret and placing a different die into position.
-Although turret presses operate much like single-stage presses, they eliminate much of the setup time required in positioning individual dies correctly.
+Turret presses, most commonly of the "C" type, are similar to a single-stage press, but have a mounting disc (also called a die head) that indexes at each die position.
+This allows multiple dies to be mounted to the machine and quickly rotated into position.
+Batch operations are performed similar to a single-stage press, different procedures can be performed by simply rotating the turret to place the appropriate die into position.
+Although turret presses operate much like single-stage presses, they eliminate much of the setup time required by removing and installing individual dies.
+There are also automatic indexing turret presses which rotate the turret one position with each pull of the handle.
+These presses allow the user to quickly change caliber by swapping die heads (turrets) and produce one complete round with 3-6 pulls of the handle.